Your Winter Medicine Chest

 - Lemon - decongestant and immunity stimulant

-- Thyme - inhalant and vaporiser for immunity boost
+- Thyme - inhalant and vaporiser for boosting immunity

 - Benzoin – for warming, comfort and calm